 You will be considered for admission to the Master’s programme if you have a relevant Bachelor’s degree and can demonstrate the following knowledge, insight and skills:

 • Basic demonstrable academic knowledge in the field of (theoretical) linguistics and literature.
 If you do not have a substantial amount of credits/academic knowledge related to the field of study, you will not be admitted.

 • Good research skills at the Bachelor’s level.
 You are able to conduct research independently (i.e. collecting material, applying theory, and writing a thesis).

 • The desire to contribute eagerly and critically to the academic and interdisciplinary environment within the Graduate School of Humanities, as shown in a convincing motivation form in which you explain why you think you would be a good candidate for this specific programme.

-The Master's in Language and Education is an accredited degree programme of Linguistics.
+The Master's in Language, Literature and Education is an accredited degree programme of Linguistics.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Linguistics and the title Master of Arts (MA).